aarushi4225/Data-Analysis-Project-Economics/README.md

 - Evaluate the performance of the model using metrics like Mean Squared Error (MSE) and R-squared.
 - Visualize the actual vs. predicted GDP values.

+## DEMO

+**Economic Trend Analysis**
+An HTML based implementation to demonstrate the calculated equation has been provided in the repository.
+The code can be run on the local machine to calculate the missing economic variable (GDP, Consumption, Government Spending, Investment, or Net Exports) when the other four are known.
+(Solely for illustration, this HTML code is generated using online tools).

 ## Libraries Used

 - **Pandas:** For data manipulation and analysis.